GOP Virus Plan Won't Have Payroll Tax Cut, Mnuchin Says - Law360

 The GOP plan will also include a "turbocharged" tax credit for rehiring workers, tax credits for businesses that make their work environments safer and provide personal protective equipment, Mnuchin said.

+Details of the upcoming GOP virus relief legislation have been in flux all week and could change as lawmakers negotiate what is essentially a first draft of the Senate's proposals.

+Sen. James Lankford, R-Okla., told reporters that lawmakers were attempting to "predict the future" of the coronavirus, knowing it might be the last chance to make legislative changes to help the economy.
+"The last thing we want to do is slow the economy … or leave people out," he said.

-Emerging from a GOP lunch briefing on Tuesday, Sen. John Cornyn, R-Texas, said the Republican plan would include a payroll tax break, but didn't share details of the size of the cut or its duration.
-Cornyn characterized the plan detailed by Senate Majority Leader Mitch McConnell during the lunch as a "chairman's mark" in the negotiations among the House, Senate and White House.
+Sen. John Cornyn, R-Texas, had said earlier the Republican plan would include a payroll tax break, but didn't share details of the size of the cut or its duration.
+Cornyn characterized the developing plan detailed by Senate Majority Leader Mitch McConnell during a Tuesday lunch as a "chairman's mark" in the negotiations among the House, Senate and White House.

 A senior Republican aide previously told Law360 that the Senate GOP plan would contain language similar to a proposal by Sen. Rob Portman, R-Ohio, for a payroll tax credit to cover employers' expenditures to protect workers from COVID-19.

-Note: Update: This article has been updated to include comments by Grassley, Brady and Lankford.